Exhibits at the San Bernardino County Museum

 events calendar for details.

-are also located on the main level of the museum, as are the ticketing
+are also located on the main level of the museum, as are the Welcome

-An outstanding collection of mounted birds from inland Southern
+reptiles, and amphibians.
+See an outstanding collection of mounted birds from inland

 Sometimes it's a special exhibit, sometimes it's a program . .